fastly/.github/profile/README.md

 **Fastly empowers everyone to build the good internet together.**

 With features ranging from DDoS and bot protection to caching and edge computing, we help make apps, websites, and connected devices faster, safer, and more engaging.
-We power [GitHub Pages](https://pages.github.com/), the [Linux Foundation](https://www.linuxfoundation.org/), downloads of [cURL](https://curl.se/), registries like [RubyGems](https://rubygems.org/) and [PyPi](https://pypi.org/), public CDNs like [JSDelivr](https://www.jsdelivr.com/) and [polyfill.io](https://polyfill.io), and much more.
+We power [GitHub Pages](https://pages.github.com/), the [Linux Foundation](https://www.linuxfoundation.org/), downloads of [cURL](https://curl.se/), registries like [RubyGems](https://rubygems.org/) and [PyPi](https://pypi.org/), public CDNs like [JSDelivr](https://www.jsdelivr.com/), and much more.
 We're BFFs with your refrigerator and your favorite news site.

 At Fastly, open source is a part of our heritage, essential to our operations, and central to our future.
 Our core technologies are built on open-source code, and we use and contribute to the software and open internet standards that make the modern internet.
 [Read our code of business conduct and ethics](https://www.fastly.com/code-of-business-conduct-and-ethics/).